Citizen Science, more than a fairytale adventure when traveling the world

 Sure, you might not be a scientist.
 But Citizen Science is the real deal.

-The term comes from the growing popularity of programs where regular people can actively contribute to the data used by the scientific community.
+The term comes from the growing popularity of programs where anyone can actively contribute to the data used by the scientific community.

 It needs to be done properly, of course.
 As a ‘citizen scientist,’ the best practice is to operate in collaboration with a professional scientist or institution.

-Science has standards, after all, and if the data you contribute is to be seen as credible and useful, it needs to be subjected to the rigors of scientific methods – methods that eliminate bias and address objective hypotheses.
+Science has standards, and if the data you contribute is to be seen as credible and useful, it needs to be subjected to the rigors of scientific methods.

 Who are Citizen Scientists?